April 2, 2021

 Waiting rooms, lobbies and other common areas are great places to use screens to advertise services, share messages from leadership, promote events and increase brand awareness4 with consistent messaging and imagery.

-Create a beautiful display with names, videos, images or biographies that honors your benefactors in a way they would appreciate most.
-A digital donor wall lets you quickly update and reformat the display as you receive new gifts.
+Create a beautiful display that honors your benefactors in a way they would appreciate most.
+A digital donor wall lets you quickly update and reformat the display — including names, videos, images or biographies — as you receive new gifts.

 Whether it’s a touchscreen, video or integrated display, digital signs can be a valuable addition to your hospital.